sutlxwhx/highload-lemp/README.md

 This bash script will install LEMP stack on your Ubuntu and configure it to maximize its performance.

 ## Features
-* All-in-one one click installation of the [LEMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) environment
+* All-in-one one "click" installation of the [LEMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) environment
-* Nginx will be installed with the ability to dynamically load or disable any available module
+* [Nginx](https://launchpad.net/~hda-me/+archive/ubuntu/nginx-stable) will be installed with the ability to dynamically load or disable any preloaded module
-* I went through [Nginx](https://nginx.org/en/docs/http/ngx_http_core_module.html) docs and customised default variables for maximum Nginx perfomance while adding new configuration lines
-* I went through [MariaDB](https://mariadb.com/kb/en/library/server-system-variables/) docs and customised default variables for maximum MariaDB perfomance while adding new configuration lines
+* [Backup](https://gist.github.com/sutlxwhx/717efdfadd8052d456c2e4da16b0163b) will be created for your current Nginx, PHP and MySQL / MariaDB installations
+* Some core settings of [Nginx](https://nginx.org/en/docs/http/ngx_http_core_module.html) and [MariaDB](https://mariadb.com/kb/en/library/server-system-variables/) that are often underestimated are configured properly
+* [OPcache](http://php.net/manual/en/book.opcache.php) is enabled and configured for PHP-FPM
-* [Monit](https://mmonit.com/monit/) will be used to maximize LEMP fault taulerance
+* [Monit](https://mmonit.com/monit/) will be configured to watch after SSH, Nginx, PHP and MySQL / MariaDB and restart them in case of an emergency
-* This configuration was tested in heavy loaded environment (>500k requests to a webserver a day)
+* This configuration was tested in heavy loaded environment (>500k requests to a webserver a day) more then six months straight
 * Don't struggle anymore with adding new server blocks to Nginx when you add new websites to your server

 ## Getting started
-Every command is well commented so you will know what will happend after each line of code.
-Feel free to modify this bash script and to add new OS / Platform support.
+Every command is well commented so you will know what  happens after each line of the code.

 ## Requirements
 * Ubuntu 16.04 or later (best if it's fresh / clean installation)